 You will be contacted by email when your renewal/extension information has been received and fees are ready to be paid.

-not to begin, until you have been notified by SDOT that you have a valid permit and it has been paid for.
+Please note: The renewal/extension is not valid, and work is not to begin, until you have been notified by SDOT that you have a valid permit and it has been paid for.